Button99/Speaky/README.md

 Speaky is a program developed in JS (Electron).

-Speaky Transcripts audio to text with the help of DeepGram!
+Speaky transcripts audio to pdf with the help of DeepGram!

 Link: https://deepgram.com/